Skip to main content

 Treatment by Dr Kamran

 Repeated sensitivity or discomfort.
-Ongoing sensitivity may indicate that the inner layers of the tooth are compromised.
+Ongoing sensitivity to hot, cold, or pressure after a break may indicate that the inner layers of the tooth are exposed or compromised, potentially warranting a crown for long-term protection.

 How a Dental Crown Works